-From 2014 entry, Moray House School of Education will offer a new programme in Physical Education.
+Moray House School of Education offers a programme in Physical Education.

 On this page

 If you have a desire to work with children and adolescents and want to help shape their learning experiences in physical education, school sport and physical activity then this programme will provide an excellent foundation for a very rewarding career.

 You will gain a well-developed understanding of scientific knowledge and historical and contemporary issues, enabling you to make informed decisions about the education of pupils in schools and other educational settings.